 According to Startup Genome, particular sub-sector strengths in Amsterdam include Agtech and New Food, and Life Sciences.
 Our search has been broader than just Amsterdam, of course, and more focused on Enterprise IT.
 Interesting highlights so far have included:

 As ever, we applied a fairly broad brush in our search for startups this year, principally using our organic network reach and independent research.
-This does not give an indicator of the regional trends on a macro scale but does offer up some insights through prominence in our search endeavours.
+This does not give an indicator of the regional trends on a macro scale but does offer up some insights through prominence in our search endeavours of European Technology.

 One category that quickly rose to the surface involved either interoperability, frameworks or tooling for Software architecture and Development.
 For example, Vamp.io, a StartupBootcamp alumni recently took on $2.5M Series A funding led by Vortex Capital Partners to help them prepare for international launch.
 Another example is AxionIQ provides infrastructure and a development platform for Microservices and Event Sourcing architecture, and are well-positioned to exploit the popularity and wave of Microservices adoption.

 Perhaps no surprise that the Netherlands might offer up some technologies targetted at the financial services industry.
 We found numerous product and services based companies that exploit Blockchain technology.
 Whether it’s securing digital assets as per V-ID, or enabling Multi-Party-Computation solutions (TNO), we hope to witness some traction in bringing Blockchain technologies to market within and outside of Financial Services.